-- 1. Each Party shall make it a criminal offence to: - manufacture, assemble, modify, 139 import, export, sell, lease or (a) otherwise distribute a tangible or intangible device or system knowing or having reason to know that the device or system meets at least one of the following conditions: - it is intended to be used to assist; (i) - (ii) it is primarily of assistance; or - (iii) its principal function is solely to assist, in decoding an encrypted program-carrying satellite signal without the authorisation of the lawful distributor of such signal; and with respect to an encrypted program-carrying satellite signal, (b)wilfully:
+- 1. Each Party shall make it a criminal offence to: - manufacture, assemble, modify, 139 import, export, sell, lease or (a) otherwise distribute a tangible or intangible device or system knowing or having reason to know that the device or system meets at least one of the following conditions: - it is intended to be used to assist; (i) - (ii) it is primarily of assistance; or - (iii) its principal function is solely to assist, in decoding an encrypted program-carrying satellite signal without the authorisation of the lawful distributor of such signal; and knowing that it has been decoded without the authorisation of the lawful distributor of the signal.

-- (i) - receive such a signal; or further distribute such signal, (iii)
+- with respect to an encrypted program-carrying satellite signal, wilfully: - (i) - receive such a signal; or further distribute such signal, (ii)